Diemrosely/CodingQuiz/README.md

 # 04 Web APIs: Code Quiz

-As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
-Build a timed code quiz with multiple-choice questions.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+This app is a multiple-choice question Coding Quiz.
+Test your knowledge but be aware of the ticking time on the right hand corner!
+Try to answer all the questions before the time runs out so you can get your name on the High Score!
+This app runs in the browser and features dynamically updated HTML, CSS, and powered by Javascript.

 ## User Story